uv10000/P4/writeup_P4_behavioural_cloning_Ulrich_Voll.md

 * Optionally, upon the flag "augment_by_flipping", all values are doubled by adding the respective mirror image of both image / angle.
 (64-75)

-* Finally the batch consisting of x and y values is converted to a numpy array, randomly permuted and handed out by the yield-comman.
+* Finally the batch consisting of x and y values including the augmented values is converted to a numpy array, randomly permuted and handed out by the yield-comman.

  The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.
 In fact it now seems to be able to go on forever on Track 1.
 However it fails badly, and almost immediately on Track 2.